wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

 1. Open Visual Studio 2017 and create a new console application Named `CreateDevices`

     ![image](./media/12-net-ex2-a.PNG)
-1. Right click on References in the Solution Explorer > Manage Nuget Packages > Browse > and search for "Microsoft.Azure.Devices" > Click on Install
+1. Right click on References in the Solution Explorer > Manage Nuget Packages > Browse > and search for `Microsoft.Azure.Devices` > Click `Install`

     ![image](./media/12-net-ex2-b.PNG)

-1. Click on OK in the Review Changes dialogue > Then I Accept on the License Acceptance dialogue
+1. Click on OK in the Review Changes dialog > Then I Accept on the License Acceptance dialog

     ![image](./media/12-net-ex2-c.PNG)